pavitsingh87/whatsapp_api/README.md

 Facebook Developer Account

-Update Webhook url with ngrok URL and verfify_token which you assigned in .env file in NodeJS
+Update Webhook url with ngrok URL and verify_token which you assigned in .env file in NodeJS